 Is Twin Peaks the Highest Mountain In San Francisco?

-Although frequently mistaken as the highest spot in SF, the 922-foot summit of Twin Peaks is second only to Mt.
-Davidson as far as altitude is concerned.
+Although frequently mistaken as the highest spot in SF, Twin Peaks’ 922-foot summit is second only to Mt.
+Davidson in altitude.

 But, without a doubt, these peaks certainly beat Mt.
 Davidson and all of San Francisco’s other 40-plus hills as far as sweeping splendid vistas.